liu-ke/csukuangfj.github.io/_posts/2015/2015-04-09-programming-language-references.md

  - [6.S096 2014 Effective Programming in C and C++][62]

 ### C++ internals
+ - [** US Patent 5297284: Method and system for implementing virtual functions and virtual base classes and setting a this pointer for an object-oriented programming language**][70]
  - [Inside C++ object model][56]
  - [C++: Under the hood][36]
  - [C++ Tutorial: Pointer-to-Member Function][38]